Lung Function Tests

 What Are Lung Function Tests and Why Are They Done?

-Lung function tests include a variety of tests that check how well the lungs work.
+Lung function tests (also called pulmonary function tests) include a variety of tests that check how well the lungs work.
 The most basic test is spirometry.
 This test measures the amount of air the lungs can hold.
 The test also measures how forcefully one can empty air from the lungs.

 Lung volume testing is another commonly performed lung function test.
 It is more precise than spirometry and measures the volume of air in the lungs, including the air that remains at the end of a normal breath.
 In addition, a diffusing capacity test measures how easily oxygen enters the bloodstream.
 Exercise testing helps evaluate causes of shortness of breath.
 There are also tests to find out if asthma is present when the usual breathing test results are normal.

 These tests are not painful.
 They are performed by a pulmonary function technician, who will require you to use maximal effort to blow out and breathe in air.
 The tests are repeated several times to make sure the results are accurate.
 When performing the test, keep the following in mind: